Location of Berchtesgaden

 Delve into WWII History

-For visitors that want to hear all about the unpleasant past, a guided tour takes visitors back in time.
+For people that want to hear all about the past, a guided tour takes visitors back in time.
 The Documentation Center at Obersalzberg doesn't shy away from the horrors of the Nazi party.

 It was heavily bombed by the end of the war and set on fire by the SS after learning of Hitler's suicide.
 Allies looted the property and in 1952 the Bavarian government decided to finish it off by demolishing the structure.